 Once the website has launched, you’ll need to start driving targeted traffic to your website.
 You can do this in a number of ways.
 We highly recommend a full digital marketing strategy that defines who you are trying to reach and how you will reach them.
 Jumping straight into advertising without a strategy can result in a lot of wasted dollars.

 You can use a combination of organic content and paid ads to drive traffic to your website.
-Facebook and Instagram is a powerful platform to reach your ideal customers in a way that is engaging and relevant.
+Facebook and Instagram are powerful platforms to reach your ideal customers in a way that is engaging and relevant.
 Read our latest blog on how to promote your star wines online to find out more about the advertising capabilities of social media.

 It’s time to sell your wine!
 If you’re thinking of shifting to online sales or if you have an online store already but need some help with your advertising, we’d love to hear from you.
 Contact us today for a free consultation.